MicrosoftDocs/partner-rest/partner-rest/partner-api-authentication.md

 ## App + User Authentication
 ### Partner Consent

 In the Azure management portal, **Enterprise applications**.
 Search for "Application created in the step above".
 Select the "Application created above".
 Click on **Permisisons** , then click on **Grant Admin Conset for Partner Account**.

----

-## Frequently Asked Questions

-### Can the trusted location conditional access policy be used to bypass the requirement for multi-factor authentication?

-No, this will not work because of how the requirement for multi-factor authentication will be enforced.